Cavalera Conspiracy: Pandemonium (2013–2016)

-In September 2013 Max Cavalera stated his intent to begin work on a new Cavalera Conspiracy album in 2014, which will be predominantly grindcore.
-Igor then implied on October 1 that the album could consist solely of the two brothers, without involvement from Marc Rizzo or Johny Chow, with the album produced by James Murphy.
-However this was proven false when Max's wife Gloria announced the trio of Max, Igor and Marc entering the studio with producer John Gray in late December 2013, along with the announcement on December 31 of Nate Newton of Converge as the band's new bassist.
+In September 2013, Max Cavalera stated his intent to begin work on a new Cavalera Conspiracy album in 2014, which would be predominantly grindcore.
+Igor implied on October 1 that the album could consist solely of the two brothers, without involvement from Marc Rizzo or Johny Chow, with the album produced by James Murphy.
+This proved false when Max's wife Gloria announced the trio of Max, Igor, and Marc entering the studio with producer John Gray in late December 2013, along with the announcement on December 31 of Nate Newton of Converge as the band's new bassist.

-In August 2014, a new song titled "Banzai Kamikaze" was uploaded to Napalm's SoundCloud account.
-The new Cavalera Conspiracy album Pandemonium was released on October 31, 2014, in Europe and on November 4, 2014, in North America.
-2015 saw Johny Chow return to Cavalera Conspiracy on bass for live shows, however the group's Facebook page lists Chow, Newton and Campos as rotating live duties on bass.
+In August 2014, the song "Banzai Kamikaze" was uploaded to Napalm's SoundCloud account.
+The new Cavalera Conspiracy album, Pandemonium, was released on October 31, 2014, in Europe and on November 4, 2014, in North America.
+Bassist Johny Chow returned to Cavalera Conspiracy for live shows in 2015, although the group's Facebook page lists Chow, Newton, and Campos rotating live bass duties.

 Psychosis and touring old Sepultura material (2017–2022)

 In May 2017, it was announced that Cavalera Conspiracy had entered The Platinum Underground Studios in Phoenix, Arizona with producer Arthur Rizk (Code Orange, Power Trip, Inquisition) to record their fourth studio album and follow-up to 2014's Pandemonium.
-They had revealed the album title as Psychosis, and a release date of November 17, 2017.
-The band also announced that a studio documentary titled The Conspiracy Diaries was being produced simultaneously by Horns Up Rocks!
-On December 1, ahead of the band's European Headbangers Ball Tour under the "Max and Iggor Return to Roots" banner, Marc Rizzo dropped out, citing a "dire family emergency" and was replaced by Soulfly bassist Mike Leon.
-Cavalera Conspiracy were rumored to be touring with Sepultura in early 2018, which would have been the first time in over 20 years that the Cavalera brothers shared the stage with their former band; however, this proved to be false.
+They revealed the album title as Psychosis, and a release date of November 17, 2017.
+The band announced that a studio documentary titled The Conspiracy Diaries was being produced simultaneously by Horns Up Rocks!
+On December 1, ahead of the band's European Headbangers Ball Tour under the "Max and Iggor Return to Roots" banner, Marc Rizzo dropped out, citing a "dire family emergency" and was replaced with Soulfly bassist Mike Leon.
+Cavalera Conspiracy were rumored to be touring with Sepultura in early 2018.
+It would have been the first time in over 20 years that the Cavalera brothers shared the stage with their former band.
+This proved to be false.